Virtualization-projects/panamax-ui-wiki/Architecture.md

 The Panamax Client is built on top of CoreOS as it's Docker client.
 The Panamax Local Agent leverages many features of CoreOS in addition to the standard Docker features.

 * [Fleet](https://github.com/coreos/fleet) - The Panamax Client does not always interact with Docker directly, but leverages Fleet as it's Container Orchestrator.
-CoreOS comes with Fleet installed.
-Fleet must be running in order for the Local Agent to function properly (the Panamax Client installer takes care of this, but in development one may need start fleet explicitly).
+CoreOS comes with Fleet installed and must be running for the Local Agent to function properly (the Panamax Client installer takes care of this, but in development one may need start fleet explicitly).
 * [Docker](https://www.docker.com/) - For certain features, like searching local docker images, Panamax hits the Docker API directly.
 * [Journalctl](http://www.freedesktop.org/software/systemd/man/systemd-journal-gatewayd.service.html) - Panamax parses and surfaces some of the journal output.